Overview#

 userId,organizationId,action,timestamp, andresourceIdfor EDF/PESCO compliance. - Analyst UI: The

-confidence_display_thresholdfromanalyst_similarity_preferencesis read at presentation time to filter the result list shown in the interface.
+confidence_display_thresholdis read from the analyst preferences store at presentation time to filter the result list shown in the interface.

-- W3C Linked Data entity identity: Entity IDs follow W3C Linked Data principles for stable, dereferenceable identifiers.
-Canonical entity records are the authoritative node in the platform graph.
+- W3C Linked Data (RDF 1.1): Entity identifiers follow W3C Linked Data principles for stable, dereferenceable URIs, ensuring canonical entity records are interoperable across graph-based platforms.